 Cayuga Inlet also has good spawning habitat for sea lampreys and, in the past, up to 90% of the lampreys in the lake originated from the here.
 Sea lampreys are an invasive species of fish that parasitize other fish, especially trout and salmon.
 Adult sea lamprey attach to a host fish with their sucker-like mouths which are ringed with rows of horny teeth.
 They then rasp a hole in the side of the host fish with their tooth covered tongue and feed on the fish's body tissue and blood.
 When adult lamprey density in a given waterbody is too high, many host fish die after being fed on by multiple lamprey.

 To prevent upstream movement of adult lamprey, a barrier screen is inserted within the Fishway, during their spring spawning run.
 The adult lampreys are then trapped and removed from the system before they have a chance to spawn.
 In an average year, around 1,000 lampreys are captured and removed.
 One adult female lamprey has the capacity to carry 100,000 eggs or more.
 Occasionally high water events in the spring have allowed adult lampreys to get over the dam and spawn in the prime habitat upstream of the fishway.
 If annual monitoring for juvenile lamprey indicates that high numbers are present, we than have to consider the use of a lampricide to eliminate them before they migrate out to the lake.
 Fortunately, in most years the barrier at the Fishway has successfully blocked spawning run sea lampreys, so the use of the chemical lampricide TFM (3-triflouromethl-4-nitrophenal) has not been needed.
-The use of TFM has only been required twice at the Inlet (1986 and 1996) due to the success of the trap at the fishway.
+The use of TFM has only been required three times at the Inlet (1986, 1996 and 2014) due to the success of the trap at the Fishway.
 Unfortunately, sea lamprey can spawn successfully in other Cayuga Lake tributaries, so there are always some adult sea lampreys in the lake.

 Angler Diary Cooperator Program